|Bicycling Street Smarts|

 dirt off you and your bicycle.

 Aluminum rims or a hub brake improve wet-weather braking.
-One of these is advisable if you ride much in wet weather.
+These are advisable if you ride much in wet weather.
 Check with your bike shop about the best choice.

 In the rain, pay special attention to metal surfaces such as manhole covers or steel-grid bridge decks, painted traffic markings, wet leaves and oil slicks.
 They're all especially slippery.
 Avoid riding through puddles if you can't see the bottom - a puddle can hide a pothole.